 Mentorship happens when faculty, coaches, and staff take the time to care about students to connect with them.
 Mentors see themselves as catalysts for students, encouraging them to ask good questions, develop goals, and learn to achieve.
 In short, mentorship produces intellectual and ethical growth.
 It is central to the learning process.

-And there is the Denison student who was challenged by a faculty advisor to run for student body president (despite never having run for anything), who is now an advisor for a U.S. senator.
+And there is the Denison student who was challenged by a faculty advisor to run for student body president (despite never having run for anything), now an advisor for a U.S. senator.
 When looking at colleges with my children, student-faculty relationships were the thing that I mostly tried to gauge.

 Unfortunately, the magic of mentorship cannot be planned or scripted.
-A college can assign an advisor, but not a mentor.
+A college can assign an advisor but not a mentor.
 We can, however, create an environment where the odds of mentorship taking place are enhanced by doing two things:

 Second, we need to expand the pool of people on campus who think of themselves as mentors.
 Last spring, I asked students at Denison to list their mentors.
 They always listed at least one faculty member, and I was pleased with how often they included people who work in residential halls, IT, the library, and the facilities staff.

-I also was heartened by how grateful they were to student development staff, campus safety officers, administrative assistants, and others who mentored them in moments of crisis when they were struggling with classes, friends, or issues back home.
+I was also heartened by how grateful they were to student development staff, campus safety officers, administrative assistants, and others who mentored them in moments of crisis when they were struggling with classes, friends, or issues back home.